DreanorFFXIV/Altoholic/README.md

 # Altoholic
 Everything you need for your alts.

-Might break randomly while under development
+Only includes currencies for now, will add more over time.

 ### Preview
 ![](preview.png)